Samsung Galaxy Z Flip 3 5G review (early verdict)

-New for 2021, the Samsung Galaxy Z Flip 3 5G was unveiled at the Galaxy Unpacked event alongside their top-of-the-line folding phone, the Samsung Galaxy Z Fold 3 5G, as well as the Galaxy Watch4 series and the Galaxy Buds2.
+New for 2021, the Samsung Galaxy Z Flip 3 5G was unveiled at the Galaxy Unpacked event alongside Samsung's top-of-the-line folding phone, the Samsung Galaxy Z Fold 3 5G, as well as the Galaxy Watch4 series and the Galaxy Buds 2 on Wednesday 11 August.

-Here I’ll take you through everything I thought about the Samsung Galaxy Z Flip 3 5G after having spent a short time getting hands-on with it.
+Here I’ll take you through everything I thought about the phone in my early Samsung Galaxy Z Flip 3 5G review after having spent a short time getting hands-on with it.
+A full, scored review will follow when I've spent a lot more time with the device.

 Samsung Galaxy Z Flip 3 5G review: price and release date